 Unfortunately, you can’t.
 The best way for you to get an IAESTE internship is to check with the Local IAESTE Committee in your home country.

 If you are enrolled for a complete masters degree in one of the IAESTE member universities, you can apply for an IAESTE internship though IAESTE Belgium.

 Yes, you can, as long as the receiving country doesn’t require you to be enrolled at a university for the complete period of your internship.
-You can find a list of countries for which this applies on our application procedure page.
+You can find a list of countries for which this applies here.
 In all other cases, you should apply for the internship while you are still enrolled at the university.

 No, all students with a science and/or technical background can apply!
 This includes engineers, bio-engineers, biologists, physici, mathematicians, chemists, computer scientists… as long as they are enrolled at one of the Belgian IAESTE member universities.
 We will be honest though: we are indeed most active within the engineering faculties, and most internships we provide are therefore also aimed at engineering students.
 However, if you are a non-engineering student and you wish to go on an IAESTE internship, then please fill out the IAESTE Wish List (if its in the appropriate period of the year, i.e. between October and December) or check out the internships on the Exchange Platform.
 Instructions how to do can be found on the application page.
 You can also contact us for more information.
 Who knows, you might be that one IAESTE pioneer that your study needs!